Key takeaways

 - C customers: Frequent delays or disputes, trial limits, advances and documentation for increases.

-Refresh scores at least quarterly, and auto recalibrate when payment behavior deviates materially from history.
+Refresh scores at least quarterly.
+Auto recalibrate when payment behavior deviates materially from history.

 Policy mechanics and thresholds